 Determining if your treatment should include dental implants will depend upon several factors.
 First and foremost, your overall health is considered, along with the health of the tissues inside your mouth.

 In addition, any medication you are taking may affect the likelihood of successful osseointegration, so make sure Dr. Lesniak is aware of it.
-Dr. Lesniak will review your medical history in detail and consult with your physician as needed when considering your candidacy for dental implants.
+During your consultation for dental implants St Albert Prosthodontist, Dr. Lesniak will review your medical history in detail and consult with your physician as needed when considering your candidacy for dental implants.
 The location and number of implants needed are important, as the stress and strain of chewing can significantly impact the function and durability of the implant and prosthetic.
 Sufficient healthy bone and gingiva (gum tissue) are required for the implant prosthesis procedure to be effective.
 In some cases, pre-prosthetic procedures such as bone and soft tissue grafting may be necessary to ensure optimal implant conditions.

 Implants and grafting are procedures that serve as the foundation for a variety of tooth replacement treatments.

-During your consultation with Dr. Lesniak, he will carefully evaluate your current condition before working with you to identify the appropriate treatment plan for you.
+During your consultation with St Albert dental implant expert Dr. Robert Lesniak, he will carefully evaluate your current condition before working with you to identify the appropriate treatment plan for you.
 He is passionately committed to restoring not only your teeth but also your quality of life.
 When replacing teeth, we need to make sure they are being replaced in the ideal position for comfort, function, and esthetics.
 This involves looking beyond the local area of the missing tooth and considering the bigger picture.
 We want the replacement tooth to be as predictable as possible and minimize any potential complications.

-There are a variety of dental prosthetics that may utilize an dental implant for replacing missing teeth or correcting oral issues.
-They can include:
+There are a variety of dental prosthetics that may utilize a dental implant for replacing missing teeth or correcting oral issues

-These prosthetics replace missing teeth individually.
+Dental crowns are prosthetics used to replace missing teeth individually.
 They are most often utilized when just one tooth needs to be replaced or the missing teeth are not contiguous.